-Shoulder presses aren't something you usually think about when it comes to multi-gym exercises, but they are more than doable with the right equipment!
-They're one of the staple upper body exercises, and they're an awesome compound movement, so they're easily a top 10 exercise!
+Shoulder presses aren’t often considered when it comes to multi-gym exercise programmes, but they are more than doable with the right equipment!
+They’re one of the staple upper body exercises, and they’re an awesome compound movement, so they’re easily a top 10 exercise!

-All you need to do to be able to do them is grab a long bar and attach it to the chain at the bottom/front of the machine.
+All you need to do is to grab a long bar and attach it to the chain at the bottom/front of the machine.
 Kneel with the bar in front of you and an appropriate weight selected and thrust upwards slowly and carefully.
 You will need to be seated or ideally kneeling on something supportive for this to work!

 Straight Arm Pull Downs

-When looking at back exercises, lats in particular, are the first thing that comes to mind with a multi-gym is the lat pulldown.
-Understandably so too, it’s an incredibly effective exercise.
-Keeping things fresh though, we’ve opted to go for the straight arm pulldown instead.
+When looking at back exercises, lats are often the first thing that comes to mind with a multi-gym.
+As a result, so is the lat pulldown exercise.
+Understandably so, it’s an incredibly effective exercise.
+Keeping things fresh, though, we’ve opted to go for the straight arm pulldown instead.
 Same muscle group, just a different movement.

 You’ll probably need to be stood to do this one.
-Gripping the long bar placed above you like it would be for pulldowns, keep your arms straight with little to no bend in them and pull the bar down with a forward and downward movement until the bar is straight out in front of you.
+Gripping the long bar placed above, keep your arms straight with little to no bend in them.
+Pull the bar down with a forward and downward movement until the bar is straight out in front of you.
 You’ll quickly see why it’s made the cut.

-Using the D handle again on the lower cable, bend over so that you are straight-backed and in a proper and sturdy stance, pull the handle.
-Your arm should stay parallel with your core throughout so don't flare your elbow and keep your lats I mind as you're doing them.
+Using the D handle again on the lower cable, bend over so that you are straight-backed and in a proper and sturdy stance, and pull the handle.
+Your arm should stay parallel with your core throughout, so don’t flare your elbow and keep your lats in mind as you’re doing them.

 The tricep pulldown is another one of those multi-gym exercises that you just can’t contest.
 Your triceps are needed for so many different exercises, especially when you’re looking at working your chest or shoulders, so they need to be in good shape to help you hit the rest of your body properly.

-Using the high cable and the short bar again, and keeping your arms pivoted so that you don’t get tempted to start using your deltoids to move the weight, grab the bar.
-Pull it down again slowly and carefully to get the best results, and don’t move those elbows!
+Using the high cable and the short bar again, keep your arms pivoted so that you don’t get tempted to start using your deltoids to move the weight.
+Grab the bar, pull it down again slowly and carefully to get the best results, and don’t move those elbows!

-Squats are a real wildcard for multi gyms.
-They are usually not something that you can even consider doing with a multi gym without the know-how before trying it, but they’re a viable option.
-They help you to be able to hit your quads and your glutes, which isn’t always an easy feat with multi-gym exercises, and the variation you can take on your stance can even result in you using your hamstrings more too!
+Squats are a real wildcard for multi-gyms, but a great multi-gym exercise, nonetheless.
+They are usually not something that you can even consider doing with a multi-gym without the know-how before trying it, but they’re a viable option.
+They help you to be able to hit your quads and your glutes.
+This isn’t always an easy feat with multi-gym exercises, and the variation you can take on your stance can even result in you using your hamstrings more too!

 Using the front cable and the handle of your choice is what makes this exercise so unique.
 Hold the bar in front of you somewhere comfortable at a squatted resting position and drive your body upwards.
-The cable will help you come back down slowly with support to keep you from making any form issues and help to prevent the build-up of momentum.
+The cable will help you come back down slowly with support to prevent any form issues and the build-up of momentum.

-Last but not least, the leg extension.
-Your quads might not be getting all of the attention they need because of the limited number of different exercises you can do with limited equipment, but leg extensions are always an option.
+Last but not least is the leg extension.
+Your quads might not be getting the attention they need because of the limited number of exercises you can do with limited equipment, but leg extensions are always an option.

-This is an awesome way to isolate each leg individually again to reduce imbalances or weaknesses in either side, and it allows you to really strengthen your upper legs.
+This is an awesome way to isolate each leg individually again to reduce imbalances or weaknesses on either side, and it allows you to really strengthen your upper legs.
 Place your leg correctly on the extension attachment, and simply push your leg upwards and outwards.
-That's about all there is to it really.
+That’s about all there is to it, really.

-All of these exercises are incredible and more than worth your time.
-You can fit them into your existing workouts, or even use this on its own as a full-body workout.
+All of these moves within our multi-gym exercise programme are incredible and more than worth your time.
+You can fit them into your existing exercises or even use this on its own as a full-body workout.
 It’ll help you progress regardless, which is what you’re looking for at the end of the day!
-As far as multi-gym exercises go, this is top tier stuff!
-If you're struggling to do any of these exercises or you're just starting out, there are other routes you can take to build up to these exercises, like using our 6-week beginner's multi gym workout for example, but make sure you make the most of your equipment!
+As far as multi-gym exercises go, this is top-tier stuff!
+If you’re struggling to do any of these exercises or you’re just starting out, there are other routes you can take to build up to these exercises.
+Try using our 6-week beginner’s multi-gym workout (watch here), but make sure you make the most of your equipment.